Indigenous Health

 IH 790.
 Indigenous Health Seminar.
 1 Credit.

-This course is intended to provide PhD students with the supports, resources, and knowledge required to be successful in the PhD Indigenous Health Program, and to be successful Indigenous health scholars.
-Students will work with other students in multiple stages of the PhD program, learning to collaborate, and establishing professional relationships.
-All PhD students should plan to take the seminars consecutively, whether enrolled as full- or part-time students.
-Prerequisite: Enrollment in Indigenous Health PhD degree program or consent from instructor.
+This seminar provides PhD students with the resources, skills, and support necessary to succeed in the PhD in Indigenous Health Program and to grow as Indigenous health scholars.
+Students will collaborate across cohorts, strengthening scholarly networks and developing professional relationships.
+All students are expected to complete the six consecutive seminars, whether enrolled full or part time.
+Prerequisite: Enrollment in Indigenous Health PhD degree program.
 Repeatable to 6.00 credits.
 S/U grading.
 F,S,SS.

 IH 799.
 Research.
 1-9 Credits.